gemc/home/_documentation/systemDocs/system.md

 ## Create a system

-To create a new system, use the sci-g template script `scigTemplate.py`.
+To create a new system, use the script `templates.py`.
 It setups a new directory with the name of the system containing template files with default geometry and materials.

-For example, to create a 'forward' system:
+For example, to create a `forward` system:

 ```
-scigTemplate.py -s forward
+templates.py -s forward
 ```

 In the directory `forward`, the following files appear: